multiFISH/EASI-FISH/README.md

 <img src="https://github.com/multiFISH/EASI-FISH/blob/master/docs/png/Stitching.png" width="500">
 # Registration #
-To register image volumes across multiple rounds of FISH, a robust and fully automatic non-rigid registration pipeline[BigSTREAM](https://github.com/GFleishman/stream) is developed.
+To register image volumes across multiple rounds of FISH, a robust and fully automatic non-rigid registration pipeline [BigSTREAM](https://github.com/GFleishman/stream) is developed.
 The analysis pipeline first performs fast global affine transformation using a feature-based random sample consensus (RANSAC) algorithm (Fischler and Bolles, 1981).
 The image volume is then divided into overlapping blocks and another round of feature-based affine transformation was performed, followed by a fast 3D deformable registration [greedypy](https://github.com/GFleishman/greedypy) (python implementation)(Yushkevich, 2016) on each block.
 <img src="https://github.com/multiFISH/EASI-FISH/blob/master/docs/png/Registration.png" align="left">
 # Segmentation #
 Accurate segmentation of in situ-stained volumetric (3D) fluorescence image data has been a long-standing challenge that can considerably degrade the accuracy of multiplexed FISH analysis pipelines.To overcome this challenge, a deep learning-based automatic 3D segmentation, called [Starfinity](https://github.com/mpicbg-csbd/stardist/tree/refinement) was developed.
 Starfinity is an extension of [Stardist](https://github.com/mpicbg-csbd/stardist), an earlier cell detection approach (Schmidt et al., 2018; Weigert et al., 2020) and is based on the dense prediction of cell border distances and their subsequent aggregation into pixel affinities.